benroberts999/ampsci/README.md

 ## Compilation:

- * Copy "doc/Makefile.example" from doc/ directory to the working directory, and rename to -> "Makefile"
+ * Copy "doc/examples/Makefile" from doc/ directory to the working directory
-    * _$cp ./doc/Makefile.example ./Makefile_
+    * _$cp ./doc/examples/Makefile ./_
  * All programs compiled using the Makefile (run _$make_)
  * The file _Makefile_ has some basic compilation options.
 It's currently set up to work on most linux systems; you may need to change a few options for others (see below)
  * Tested with g++ and clang++ on linux and mac (requires c++17)